peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

-The level of rigor mandated by this document is needed to prevent publication of half-baked DS or delegation NS RRsets (authorized only under an insufficient subset of authoritative nameservers), ensuring that an operator in a (functioning) multi-provider setup cannot unilaterally modify the delegation (add or remove trust anchors or nameservers).
+The level of rigor mandated by this document is needed to prevent publication of half-baked DS or delegation NS RRsets (authorized only under an insufficient subset of authoritative nameservers), ensuring that a single operator cannot unilaterally modify the delegation (add or remove trust anchors or nameservers) when other operators are present.
 This applies both when the setup is intentional and when it is unintentional (such as in the case of lame delegation hijacking).

-As a consequence, the delegation's records can only be modified when there is consensus across operators, which is expected to reflect the domain owner's intentions.
+As a consequence, the delegation's records can only be modified when zonefiles are synchronized across operators, unanimously reflecting the domain owner's intentions.
 Both availability and integrity of the domain's DNS service benefit from this policy.

-In order to resolve situations in which consensus about child zone contents cannot be reached (e.g. because one of the nameserver providers is uncooperative), Parental Agents SHOULD continue to accept DS and NS/glue update requests from the domain owner via an authenticated out-of-band channel (such as EPP [@!RFC5730]), irrespective of the rise of automated delegation maintenance.
+In order to resolve situations in which consensus about child zone contents cannot be reached (e.g. because one of the nameserver operators is uncooperative), Parental Agents SHOULD continue to accept DS and NS/glue update requests from the domain owner via an authenticated out-of-band channel (such as EPP [@!RFC5730]), irrespective of the adoption of automated delegation maintenance.
 Availability of such an interface also enables recovery from a situation where the private key is no longer available for signing the CDS/CDNSKEY or CSYNC records in the child zone.